The following is a revised version of a 5/08 post. It is updated and timely!

 Kobe Bryant deserves the MVP award from the National Basketball Association for numerous culturist reasons.
+He also deserves the second annual Culturist of the Year Award.
 Before writing on this, however, I must confess that I am a HUGE and PROUD lifelong fan of the Los Angeles Lakers.
 Culturism does not believe in objectivity.
 Be warned that I have long loved, rooted for and admired Kobe Bryant.
 That said, there are legitimate and important culturist reasons to celebrate Kobe's being awarded the MVP award.

 Kobe's work ethic provides a culturist standard towards which we should all aspire.
 Kobe answers nearly all questions on bad nights, "We have to work harder, we have failings that we need to address and we have not reached our potential or personal goals."
 More impressively, Kobe answers questions on winning nights the same way.
 Kobe's poor personal relationship with Shaq O'Neil led to the dismembering of their three-time championship team.
 They were winning, but Kobe did not respect Shaq's poor work ethic.
 If more people consistently valued the work ethic, as Kobe does, we'd be a better nation.